Dub.co vs. FirstPromoter: What’s the Right Affiliate Platform for SaaS

 Dub Partners goes deeper.

-Because it’s built on top of Dub’s link analytics system, affiliate data is just one slice of a much larger attribution picture.
-You can analyze partners by traffic source, geography, device, and event type, and even watch conversion events stream in real time.
+Affiliate data is one slice of a much larger attribution picture.
+You can analyze partners by traffic source, geography, device, and event type, and watch conversion events stream in real time.

 Dub Partners Analytics